djugei/optimath/README.md

 ### 0.8.0
 * [ ] a BLAS compatible interface, including a C-interface.
 Probably in a different crate based on this
-* [ ] have 2 contributors :) come join the fun and headache about weird compiler bugs and pointer offset calculations
+* [ ] have 2 additional contributors :) come join the fun and headache about weird compiler bugs and pointer offset calculations

 ### 1.0.0
 * [ ] been used/tested in other peoples crates and considered usable

+## Ideas section

+currently the crate is built up from vectors, could instead be built "down" from dimensions see the (private) dimensional module for a sketch of that. its currently blocked on rust not being able to actually use any calculations for const-generic array sizes.
+positive: enable easier iteration/strided iteration as that would just be plain pointer maths.
+negative: harder/impossible to express explicit simd.

+Automatically build Vectors to be ready for simd and/or multiprocessing. also blocked on the same rust feature of calculated array sizes. see the (private) layout module for a preview. im not sure this is necessary though, seeing that with the sizes know at compile time rust generates very good simd and unrolls.
+positive: perfect simd every time on every platform. negative: higher workload, need to take care for every operation and every platform. negative: transposed and strided iteration gets harder

+for interoperability it would be nice to express things either being sized or unsized. especially for dimensions like matrix multiplication, U x S(3) * S(3) x U = U x U could be a common case to self multiply a list with unknown number of entries but known number of features (this is probably also blocked on the same rust bug, but i did not test yet)

 <!-- cargo-sync-readme end -->